 In addition to those Vorticist members mentioned above, certain other artists were closely associated with the movement including the much underrated painter David Bomberg (1890-1957), the US-born sculptor Jacob Epstein (1880-1959), who settled in Londin in 1905, and the American-born British photographer Alvin Langdon Coburn (1882-1966) noted for his avant-garde black-and-white abstract photographs, known as Vortographs.

 Vorticism was effectively over as a movement by 1916.
-Gaudier-Brzeska was already dead, other members had been scattered by the demands of war, and the public was completely uninterested in fine art painting.
+Gaudier-Brzeska was already dead, other members had been scattered by the demands of war, and the public was completely uninterested in modernist 20th century paintings, no matter what they represented.
 There were no more Vorticist shows and no further issues of Blast.

 Vorticism combines the geometrical fragmentation